Corporate Governance

 - Mr Lee Wan Lik – Member

-- to review the structure, size and composition of the Board and the Board Committees;
+- to review the structure, size and composition of the Board and the Board committees;

-- to review training and professional development programs for the Board;
+- to review training and professional development programs for the Board; and

 - to make recommendations to the Board on the appointment and re-appointment of directors (including alternate directors, if applicable) including making recommendations on the composition of the Board and the balance between Executive and Non-Executive Directors appointed to the Board;